psas/procedure-book/02-LaunchTowerComputer.markdown

 1. Turn power and arming switches on side bulkhead to *off*.
 1. Verify shorting bar is in place on side bulkhead.
 1. Check fuse on side bulkhead.
-1. Remove bottom plate cover from cable enclosure
+1. Remove cover plate from bottom bulkhead.

 ## Power Connections

-1. Run battery cables though bottom bulkhead opening A, and connect to upper left Powerpole connectors.
+1. Run battery cables though bottom bulkhead opening A, and connect to upper left Powerpole connector.
-1. Run solar panel cables through bottom bulkhead opening A, and connect to lower left Powerpole connectors.
+1. Run solar panel cables through bottom bulkhead opening A, and connect to lower left Powerpole connector.
-1. Run ignition cables through bottom bulkhead opening A, and connect to upper right Powerpole ports.
+1. Run ignition cables through bottom bulkhead opening A, and connect to upper right Powerpole connector.
 1. Verify that the following indicators are illuminated:
   * "BATT" LED on the power interface board
   * "SOLAR" LED on the power interface board